osmosis-labs/docs/developing/web-dev-guide.md

 Root.ts handles logic relating to trade routing and token pricing.
 If a token does not have a Coingecko price feed, the price gets derived from its relevant price to Osmo.

 ### src/dialogs
-Dialogs contains components for creating new pools.
+Dialogs contains components for joining and creating new pools.
 For a more detailed documentation on the general pool creation UI, check out https://github.com/osmosis-labs/awesome/blob/main/guides/token-listing.md.
+Specifically, `manage-liquidity.tsx` calculates share outputs given token inputs, with the following formula:

+- tokenInAmount = number of tokens of coin A
+- poolAsset.amount = total number of tokens of coin A in pool
+- totalShare = total gamm shares of pool (with exponent = 18)
+- shareOutAmount = tokenInAmount * totalShare / poolAsset.amount

 ### public/assets
-The assets folder contains all graphics assets being currently used for frontend.
+The assets folder contains all graphical assets being currently used for frontend.

 ### Config.ts
 Config contains various boolean values to hide certain buttons or to promote certain existing / in production pools.
 It is also the place where external incentive gauges can be added to the Osmosis frontend.
 Each epoch for reward ditribution is defined here: a day.
 The channel info for each IBC asset is also handled here.